astropy/astropy-tutorials/CONTRIBUTING.md

     mkdir tutorials/Spectral-Line-Fitting

 All files used by the tutorial -- e.g., example data files, the IPython notebook file itself -- should go in this directory.
-Now you can start writing the tutorial!
-Change directories into this new path and start up an IPython notebook server:

-    cd tutorials/Spectral-Line-Fitting
-    ipython notebook --matplotlib inline

-Create a new notebook file, and write away!
-(Following the Content Guidelines above.)
-Remember to place any extra files used by the tutorial in the directory with the notebook file, and place them under git version control.

 You will also need to edit the notebook file metadata.
-(IPython notebook --> edit menu --> edit notebook metadata) The metadata contains any extra information about the tutorial you may want to add.
-The metadata must contain, at minimum, the following fields:
+(IPython notebook --> edit menu --> edit notebook metadata) The metadata must contain, at minimum, the following fields:

 - link_name (the name of the link which will appear in the list of tutorials)
-- author
+- author list
 - date (month year, e.g. 'July 2013')

 Here is an example of one of these files: [FITS-header.ipynb](https://github.com/astropy/astropy-tutorials/blob/master/tutorials/FITS-header/FITS-header.ipynb) (be sure to hit the "raw" button to see the metadata).

-You will also need to specify any python packages that the tutorial depends on.
+Please specify any python packages that the tutorial depends on via the `requirements.json` file.
 Almost always this will include a specific version of `astropy`, and perhaps other affiliated packages.
 You do this by placing a file called `requirements.json` in the directory that contains the tutorial notebook file.
 To see in example of that, have a look at [requirements.json](https://github.com/astropy/astropy-tutorials/blob/master/tutorials/FITS-header/requirements.json).